roesta07/roesta07.github.io/_posts/2024-11-23-004-simulation-randomization-with-dag.md

 This setup mirrors real-world situations where confounding factors can distort the apparent relationships between variables.
 Now, let’s fit a logistic regression model to test the relationship between coffee consumption and cancer:

-**Model:** $$`Cancer \sim Coffee`$$
+**Model 1 :** $$`Cancer \sim Coffee`$$

-Below is the code to fit this model.
-Don’t worry if you don’t fully understand it yet — for now, we’re simply estimating the effect of coffee on cancer based on the model.
+In this model, we are examining how cancer is influenced by coffee consumption.
+The code below demonstrates how to fit this model.
+Don’t worry if the details of the code are unclear for now — the focus is on estimating the relationship between coffee and cancer as specified in the model.

 ```python
 import statsmodels.formula.api as smf